Click Here for Visitation Guidelines

 Long-term care facilities, especially a continuing care retirement community (CCRC), can help care for a person with dementia or Alzheimer’s Disease.
 Because both dementia and Alzheimer’s Disease are progressive—meaning they typically get worse over time—a safe, caring place with different levels of care is often an excellent fit.

 In the early stages of either condition, a person could live in personal care.
-Harvest View at Zerbe Retirement Community provides care services for residents who require supervision or assistance with activities of daily living.
+Harvest View at Zerbe Retirement Community provides care services for residents who require supervision or assistance with daily living activities.
 These residents live in a private room, with common areas for the library, private dining room, laundry, and more.
 They receive assistance with medications, bathing, personal grooming, cleaning, and dining.

 As the diseases progress, there may be a time where a person needs 24/7 care.
 At a CCRC, that person can move to a skilled nursing facility when required.
 Zerbe Sisters Skilled Nursing Center at Zerbe Retirement Community provides quality, long-term care services in a warm and loving environment.
 Here, your loved one will live in a spacious room that offers 24-hour care to keep them safe and ensure they receive the personal care they need.